octref/blog/vetur-status-quo-development-sponsorship-and-direction/index.md

 To be honest, maintaining an Open Source project isn't a lot of fun.
 There were times when I didn't want to look at all the notifications.
 But now I realized I should take a stronger stance.
 I wouldn't let money or urgency of issues take the fun out of this project.
 I won't spend 40hr/week just fixing arcane bugs.
 Having some time for fun is not optional, but essential:

 > I think that it’s extraordinarily important that we in computer science keep fun in computing.
 When it started out, it was an awful lot of fun.
 Of course, the paying customers got shafted every now and then, and after a while we began to take their complaints seriously.
 We began to feel as if we really were responsible for the successful, error-free perfect use of these machines.
 I don’t think we are.
 I think we’re responsible for stretching them, setting them oﬀ in new directions, and keeping fun in the house.
 I hope the ﬁeld of computer science never loses its sense of fun.
 Above all, I hope we don’t become missionaries.
 Don’t feel as if you’re Bible salesmen. the world has too many of those already.
 What you know about computing other people will learn.
 Don’t feel as if the key to successful computing is only in your hands.
-What’s in your hands, I think and hope, is intelligence: the ability to see the machine as more than when you were ﬁrst led up to it, that you can make it more.
+What’s in your hands, I think and hope, is intelligence: the ability to see the machine as more than when you were first led up to it, that you can make it more.
 >
 > — Alan J. Perlis